Behavioral Health

 Outpatient Services

-Services in our outpatient setting provide the full array of behavioral health services mentioned above with the addition of licensed psychologists and psychiatrists.
+Services in our outpatient setting provide the full array of behavioral health care mentioned above with the addition of licensed psychologists and psychiatrists.
 Psychological and Psychiatric evaluations are conducted and detailed assessments completed.
 Psychiatric services also include medication management when needed.

 In-Home and School-Based Services